MohidFarhan/MohidFarhan.github.io/_posts/2026-01-31-The-Higgs-Boson.md

 In the other corner stands Quantum Field Theory (QFT), the reigning champion of modern theory.
 It says particles aren’t really “things” at all.
 Instead, they are ripples in invisible, universe-wide fields.
 "An electron is just a localized vibration in an electric field", it says.

 Both frameworks predict the same experimental results.
 But underneath, they tell two very different stories about reality.
-One offers tangible pictures,while the other demands we let go of intuition and embrace a world where particles are secondary, and fields are fundamental.
+One offers tangible pictures, while the other demands we let go of intuition and embrace a world where particles are secondary, and fields are fundamental.

 This is not merely a philosophical clash, rather, it shapes how we understand nothingness, force, and matter itself.
 So, let’s step into the ring and explore this deep, quiet duel at the heart of physics and how it links to the title of this blog.

 ## The Underlying Field
-As we have already discussed in blog 2, Quantum Field Theory postulates that particles are mere excitations of fields, and these field are actually fundamental.
+As we have already discussed in blog 2, Quantum Field Theory postulates that particles are mere excitations of fields, and these fields are actually fundamental.
 In other words, a particle is the smallest possible vibration of a quantum field.
-Just like how a photon is the smallest quanta of the electromagnetic field, the Higgs boson plays the same role to the Higgs field.
+Just like how a photon is the smallest quantum of the electromagnetic field, the Higgs boson plays the same role to the Higgs field.
 These quanta can be described by their relativistic equations of motion.

 $$
 \frac{\partial^2\phi}{\partial t^2}-c^2\frac{\partial^2\phi}{\partial x^2}+\omega_0^2\phi=0